zahraoma/TasksReport_hub/README.md

-In this project , every user can create a project and enter the tasks related to that project with date and time.
+In this project , every user can create a project and enter the tasks that related to the project with date and time.
 show_sum_project() method is used to show the total hours spend for each project and show_sum_tasks() method is used to show the total hours of tasks that each user completed in the specified interval.